WeihuaGu/Chat_with_keyvalue/README.md

 - Clone the repo
 - Install dependencies: `npm install`
-- Set environment variables in .env file
+- Set environment variables in .env file   This application uses a key-value database to store data.
+If you are using a RESTful API, please add the environment variables introduced in keyvalueimplementwithrestfulapi.js to your .env file.
+If you are using Redis, please add the environment variables introduced in keyvalueimplementwithredis.js to your .env file.
 - Start the app: `npm start`

 ## Licensing